Fun fact: kefir got its name from the Turkish word “keyif”, which means to “feel good”.

 9. Kefir Grains Improve Organ Health

-Kefir grains can improve organ health, which includes the heath and basic functions of the heart, liver, and kidneys.
+Kefir grains can improve organ health, which includes the heath and basic functions of the heart, liver, and kidneys (see more about the effects of kefir on kidneys by clicking here).

 This is due to the probiotic microorganisms in kefir grains that can help flush out and reduce the build-up of unhealthy fats in and around the arteries and vital organs, which can lower cholesterol and reduce blood pressure.